 Some of the links below will take you to product pages for which I am an affiliate.
 I am required to state the following: as an Amazon Associate I earn from qualifying purchases.
-However, I only recommend products I have tested personally and would use for myself or my babies.
-Moreover, after paying for the cost of hosting this website, I am choosing to donate 100% of remaining income I gain through these links to Every Mother Counts, a four-star charity that funds initiatives focused on improving maternal health and outcomes in the most at risk populations in the United States and globally.
+However, after paying for the cost of hosting this website, I am choosing to donate 100% of remaining income I gain through these links to Every Mother Counts, a four-star charity that funds initiatives focused on improving maternal health and outcomes in the most at risk populations in the United States and globally.

 The Pregnant Person’s Bill of Rights